How a Poor Diet Causes Cancer

 - Consider supplementing with vitamins and minerals from a reputable research-based nutraceutical company.

-By taking these simple steps, you will have a much better chance at protecting your DNA and preventing the development of cancer.
+By taking these simple steps, you will have a much better chance at protecting your DNA and preventing the development of cancer or it’s return.

 Anand P, Kunnumakara, AB, Sundaram C, et al. Cancer is a preventable disease that requires major lifestyle changes.
 Pharmaceutical Research, Vol. 25, No.9, September 2008